It's never too late to straighten crooked teeth or a misaligned bite.

 If you missed out on orthodontic treatment in your teens, or your teeth have shifted since, your dentist or orthodontist may be able to recommend options specifically designed for adult patients.
 These more discreet orthodontic solutions are made from transparent or tooth-coloured materials to make them less visible in your mouth, so you can straighten your smile without worrying about your appearance.

 What are the options?

-Your dentist or orthodontist will recommend treatments based on your orthodontic needs and preferences.
+Your dentist will recommend treatments based on your orthodontic needs and preferences.
 While adults can still be prescribed traditional metal braces, many prefer to avoid these more visible braces in favour of something more discreet.
 Treatments may also be preferred if they can be completed in a shorter time frame.

 Your eligibility for certain treatments depends on your situation, and will be discussed during your orthodontic assessment.
-Your dentist or orthodontist will also make sure you know the potential risks and side-effects of each treatments, so you'll have all the information you need to reach a decision you're happy with.
+Your dentist will also make sure you know the potential risks and side-effects of each treatments, so you'll have all the information you need to reach a decision you're happy with.

 Braces are still the best option for teeth that are more severely crooked or misaligned, as they exert more force than aligners.
 If you don't like the look of traditional metal braces, ceramic braces offer similar strength with the advantage that the brackets can be colour-matched to your teeth.
 These braces can be fitted with clear plastic bands that are also less visible in your mouth.

 As well as being more subtle, modern ceramic braces are also much smaller and more comfortable than the metal braces of previous decades.
 You may have to adjust your diet to avoid food that could damage or dislodge your braces, and your speech may be affected temporarily as your tongue learns to adjust.
 Most braces treatments are completed within 2 years, but this will depend on how much your teeth need to move.